CSU Research Competition

 5. Bibliography & Other Supplemental Materials

-6. Affirmation (as applicable) that any project that involves human and/or animal subjects has undergone appropriate institutional review
+6. Affirmation (as applicable) that any project that involves human and/or animal subjects has undergone appropriate institutional review and the IRB or IACUC number.

 7. The CSU Research Competition category (or categories) that are relevant to the project